OMS Student/Family Handbook

 Communication from/with the school

-Student work and parent communication from the teacher or the school will be sent home in the communication folder and via ParentSquare.
+Student work and parent communication from the teacher or the school will be sent home in the communication folder and/or via ParentSquare.
 Families should review the items in their child’s folder, remove contents and/or sign and return any documents requiring such and send it back the next morning.
 Teachers and Families are encouraged to send brief notes to one another via this notebook as well as through ParentSquare.

 Current Student/Parent Information